03JunchiMa/CPSC-210-Project/README.md

 ## What will this application do?

-There are several features that might be added

-- You can **costomize your own timetable**, which will show up on the main page along with different features such as todo, weather, time, date etc.
+In the *main page*, you can view your own timetable, weather, date, time, etc.

+Aside from the main page, there are different **tools** you can use
-- You can add sticky notes
+- add sticky notes
-- You can use add todo list, which will also show up on the main screen.
-- Features that might be intergrated (customize your own main page)
+- customize your own main page
+- allow you to see the time, your customized timetable, weather
+- add sticky notes,
+- manage your own personal blogs
+- use advanced calculator

 ## User Stories

 - As a user, I want to be able to add my own timetables to the tool kit.
 - As a user, I want to be able to view my own timetables.
-- As a user, I want to be able to add my own todo items with the deadline.
+- As a user, I want to be able to do solve some math equations (such as system of linear equations)
-- As a user, I want to be able to view the todo items, and one thing if completed, I can take it off the todo list
+- As a user, I want to be able to add some personal blogs.